How to Write An Executive Summary for a Business Plan

 - Are there any further critical details?
 You should mention any important, defining detailed information that will be important to whoever reads your summary.
 For example, you could include that those who founded the company are all local MBA students or any development grants you have received.

 If you need help with writing an executive summary for your business plan, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.